Financial-Times/o-ads/docs/docs/developer-guide/advanced-display.md

 Triggered when the library has been initialised and the config has been set.
 (Note: the GPT library may not have been loaded by this point).

 #### `oAds.adServerLoadError`
-Triggered if the library fails to load external JS GPT library, meaning no advertising will work.
+Triggered if the library fails to load the external JS GPT library, meaning no advertising will work.
 Can be used if you wish to have a fallback when you know the adverts will not display.

 #### `oAds.ready`
 Slot has been inited in the oAds library and is about to be requested from the ad server (deferred if lazy loading is on).